 How about a visit to the award-winning Stuttgart Opera in the evenings, where the world-famous Stuttgart Ballet also gives its enthralling performances? (reservations needed).

-An alternative evening programme: in Theodor-Heuss-Straße there's one bar after another, and there's no shortage of lively bars and cafés all around the Hans im Glück ("Lucky Hans") fountain, especially during summer weekends.
+An alternative evening programme: There's no shortage of lively bars and cafés all around the Hans im Glück ("Lucky Hans") fountain, especially during summer weekends.
 You get a good view over Palace Square from the "Waranga", from where you can watch the 'in' crowd over an Aperol spritz "seeing and being seen".
 Or indulge yourself with fine cuisine in one of the many restaurants - Swabian, international or exotic.
 Here you'll find restaurants, cafés and nightlife tips in the Stuttgart Region.

 If you plan to spend two or three days in Stuttgart, it's worth getting our Discovery Ticket: the StuttCard offers free entry and attractive reductions on a host of visitor magnets, such as the State Gallery or the Mercedes-Benz Museum.